 No co-incidence that my next project began in the East Kimberley either.
 After visiting Kalumburu, Kununurra and Wyndham I felt compelled to use my connections and experience to help get a book published featuring the lives and experiences of contemporary Aboriginal kids, particularly those living in remote communities.
 Thus began a life changing journey.
 Along the way I discovered country.
 And belonging.

 Boori Pryor once told me that to make a place feel like home you have to get to know the land and its people.
 Australia’s first people have given me that gift.

-With awesome Noongar musician, performer, entrepreneur, reconciliation hero and film maker, Phil Walley Stack, I have written a book called Rocky and Louie.
-Illustrated by the remarkable Dub Leffler (who drew on his own visit to the same communities for inspiration) this book features two brothers whom we think the whole of Australia will fall in love with.
+With awesome Noongar musician, performer, entrepreneur, reconciliation hero and film maker, Phil Walley Stack, I wrote a book called Rocky and Louie.
+Illustrated by the remarkable Dub Leffler (who drew on his own visit to the same communities for inspiration) this book features two brothers we think the whole of Australia will fall in love with.

 Nitja wiern boodjar barruniny nguny.
 This spirit country holds me.

 So what now?
 Well, these days I'm returning to the things that fill me with wonder.
 When I was little what I really wanted to be an astronaut and two of my favourite subjects were maths and science.